Goldikova: 2011: six-year-old season

 Goldikova made her six-year-old debut on 22 May by winning the Prix d'Ispahan for the second time, beating Champion Stakes winner Cirrus des Aigles.

 On 14 June Goldikova finished second by ¾ length to Canford Cliffs in the Queen Anne Stakes.
 Jockey Olivier Peslier was fined for being two pounds overweight when he weighed in.
-Goldikova won her 14th Group/Grade 1, a European record, when winning her fourth consecutive Prix Rothschild at Deauville.
-On 15 August, Goldikova attempted to extend her record of Group/Grade I wins to 15 in the Prix Jacques Le Marois at Deauville, France.
+Goldikova won her 14th Group One, a European record, when winning her fourth consecutive Prix Rothschild at Deauville.
+On 15 August, Goldikova attempted to extend her top-level wins to 15 in the Prix Jacques Le Marois at Deauville, France.
 She did not take to the soft ground, which was the case for this year's Prix Jacques Le Marois.
-Goldikova ran second, beaten a length, to Group I winner Immortal Verse.
+Goldikova ran second, beaten a length, to Group One winner Immortal Verse.

-Goldikova prepped for the Breeders' Cup Mile in the Group 1 Prix de la Forêt on the Prix de l'Arc de Triomphe undercard at Longchamp.
-She was beaten a head by five time Group 1 winner Dream Ahead.
+Goldikova prepped for the Breeders' Cup Mile in the Group One Prix de la Forêt on the Prix de l'Arc de Triomphe undercard at Longchamp.
+She was beaten a head by five time Group One winner Dream Ahead.
 This was Goldikova's final race in France before she headed to her career finale in the US.
-On November 4, 2011, Goldikova finished third in the Breeders' Cup Mile, one length behind longshot Court Vision, who edged out Turallure by a nose.
+On 4 November 2011, Goldikova finished third in the Breeders' Cup Mile, one length behind longshot Court Vision, who edged out Turallure by a nose.
 Goldikova was attempting to win an unprecedented fourth straight Breeders' Cup Mile.
 The final time was 1:37.05 over good ground.